Last Updated: 7/9/18

 (lunch & dinner)

 It is just down the street from Don Carlos and kitty corner from the bus station.
 It has both A/C & a TV.
 It is a good place to go to escape the heat.
-They serve good seafood normally, but their food is not consistently good.
-UPDATE: The last few times I have been, it has been consistently BAD.
-Very greasy.
-Others tell me the same thing.
-I cannot recommend going here, unfortunately.
+They serve seafood, hamburgers, and more.
+The food quality is not consistent.
+I have had pretty bad food there, but other times it has been excellent.
+It could be different chefs, I’m not sure.
+So be forewarned, their food is not consistently good.

 2 Restaurants in old Super Jen building (lunch & dinner)